Paul Kariuki Njiru

-Paul Kariuki Njiru is a Roman Catholic prelate in Kenya, who was installed as the Bishop of the Roman Catholic Diocese of Wote, Kenya on 30 September 2023.
+Paul Kariuki Njiru (born 11 March 1963) is a Roman Catholic prelate in Kenya, who served as the Bishop of the Roman Catholic Diocese of Wote, Kenya from 22 July 2023 until his resignation on 25 March 2026.
 Prior to his appointment as Bishop of Wote, he served as the Bishop of the Diocese of Embu, Kenya from 25 July 2009 until 22 July 2023.
 He was appointed bishop on 9 May 2009 by Pope Benedict XVI.
+He was consecrated at Embu, Kenya on 25 July 2009 by Cardinal John Njue, Archbishop of Nairobi.
+On 22 July 2023, Pope Francis transferred him to the diocese of Wote and appointed him local ordinary there.
+Pope Leo XIV accepted the bishop's early resignation on 25 March 2026 at the age of 63 years.

 Early life and education

 He was born on 11 March 1963 in Kathunguri, Embu County, in the Diocese of Embu.
 He studied at St. Joseph's Seminary, Molo and then at St. Thomas Aquinas Seminary in Nairobi.

 In 1991 the Pontifical Urban University awarded him a Bachelor's degree for his studies while in Kenya.
 Later, having studied for six years in Rome, he was awarded a Master of Sacred Theology (STL) in 1999.
 In 2002, he graduated with a Doctor of Sacred Theology (STD) in Biblical Theology from the Pontifical Gregorian University, also in Rome.